EPA Chief Pruitt Faces Tough Questions On Capitol Hill

 Pruitt was also challenged over a new proposal to limit the scientific studies the EPA can use in making regulatory decisions.

-Pruitt defended the proposal — which would allow only studies that make all data publicly available — as a step towards greater transparency.
-But it's been challenged by organizations like the American Association for the Advancement of Science.
+Pruitt defended the proposal, which would allow only studies that make all data publicly available, as a step toward greater transparency.
+But it has been challenged by organizations like the American Association for the Advancement of Science.

 Rep. Raul Ruiz, D-Calif., said the proposed rule would exclude the kind of epidemiological studies that have been the basis for landmark regulations in the past, because those studies often include nonpublic, personal health information.